cantunca/cmpe58c/fall2022/README.md

 ## Course Project

-Constitutes 40% of your grade.
+Constitutes 40% of the total grade.
 Two stages: Project Proposal (10%), Final Report/Presentation (30%)

 Some remarks:
 - Projects are to be done individually (no teams).
 - You are free to select your own topic.
 It could be the implementation of a solution discussed in a class on a mobile app or a simulation environment.
-It could be a solution on a pre-recorded dataset found on web.
+It could be a solution on a pre-recorded dataset found on web...
 - Comparison to some ground truth (either numeric or visual) and/or a demo is expected.

 Project Proposal